viylouu/forrst/README.md

 it is built using c99

 # documentation
-TODO
+the documentation is all in the header files
-the documentation is hosted under the wiki section of the github page
+if there is a part of the code that does not have documentation, make an issue about it.

 # license
 this project is licensed under the LGPLv3 copyleft,